Plug and Play Splitting Techniques for Poisson Image Restoration: Numerical Experiments

 \subsection{Comparison with State-of-the-Art Algorithms}

 This section is devoted to the comparison with state of the art algorithms.
 The first run of experiments is carried out for the comparison with the B-PnP algorithm, \cite{hurault2023convergent}, employing the code provided by the authors in the GitHub repository \url{https://github.com/samuro95/BregmanPnP}.
-Some slightly modification to the original code has been done, in order to run it on the same Apple machine and to have the same Poisson noise generator (\verb"torch.poisson" instead of \verb"numpy.random.poisson").
-The comparison has been carried out on high level Poisson noise ($\nu=20$), and the images are blurred with a Gaussian PSF with $\sigma=1$.
-Both algorithms are set to run for 2500 iterations; B-PnP uses the PGD algorithm for the inner solver, PnPSplit+ implements the adaptive strategy for selecting $\gamma$ across the iterations, with $\gamma^0=1000$, since it is the best choice (see \cref{ssec:gamma}).
-The selected denoiser is the same employed in \cref{ssec:gamma}. \cref{fig:comp} presents a visual inspection of the recovered images: the restoration provided by B-PnP method suffer from the presence of several artifacts, and in the case of the \textit{Butterfly} the image also from some kind of darkening effect.
+Some slight modifications to the original code has been done, in order to run it on the same Apple machine and to have the same Poisson noise generator (\verb"torch.poisson" instead of \verb"numpy.random.poisson").
+The comparison has been carried out on high level Poisson noise ($\nu=20$), and the images are blurred with a Gaussian PSF with $\sigma=1$. {Both algorithms are tested on two different settings, with the maximum number of iterations set to 2500 and 400}.
+B-PnP uses the PGD algorithm as inner solver.

-\cref{tab:comparison} provides the performances indexes on the PSNR, MSE and SSIM.
-In this table a further experiment with B-PnP has been run: the maximum number of iteration is lowered to 1000 (as in the defualt setting): this leads to better reconstruction, both in terms of visual inspection and of indexes measure.
+{\cref{tab:comparison} provides the performances indexes on the PSNR, MSE and SSIM.
+When the maximum number of iteration is reduced to 400 ({reflecting} the {default} setting for B-PnP) the methods provide similar results, in particular B-PnP improves both in terms of visual inspection and of indexes measure.
+Nonetheless, \pnp achieves higher scores and shows a robust behaviour with respect to the number of iterations.} \cref{fig:comp} presents a visual inspection of the recovered images {obtained with 2500 iterations}: the {ones} provided by B-PnP method suffer from the presence of several artefacts, and in the case of the \textit{Butterfly} the image also from some kind of darkening effect.